rubenlagus/TelegramBots/TelegramBots.wiki/abilities/Bot-Testing.md

 }
 ```

 This is how you would define a method that says hello in the basic API.
 How do you go around testing it?
 If you do attempt to Junit test this method, what will you be testing?
-If change the method signature to return the string sent, then you can test the hello message content.
+If you change the method signature to return the string sent, then you can test the hello message content.
 However, can you test that you've actually `executed` the command?

 ## Mock Testing
 *This section assumes you're familiar with mock testing.
 Mock testing is basically replacing a real object X with a fake object Y (a mock) of the same type.
 By doing that, you're able to test whether certain functions were executed.*